AaronNile/TrendFinder/README.md

 ## Limitations
 The library used for fetching information about stocks and their prices is yFinance.
 Entering an invalid Ticker will produce a client error, since yFinance is unable to match the string with any ticker in its databases, and prompt a program termination.
-In this instance, double-check your input and rerun the program.
+In this instance, double-check your input and rerun the program. yFinance also has rate limitations, and placing too many requests within a short period of time will result in a failed download of stock-data.

-## Notice about Commercial Use:
-Per terms of service of yFinance, any program implementing the library is SOLELY for personal or educational use, and cannot be used in a commercial context.